kquinsland/hidrate-spark-qi-charging/README.md

 - [ ] Use tweezers or similar to shape and route the wire as shown.
 The sensor puck rests on the three silicon washers around the plastic pegs so the wire must remain flat until it reaches the edge of the midframe where it can be directed up.
 ![carefully shape the DC wire feed](./photos/assembly/assy14_midframe-wire-arrangement.jpg)

 - [ ] During puck disassembly, you should have removed two screws that held the load-cell to the bottom of the puck.
 Re attach load-cell to the bottom of the puck with these screws.
+Make sure that the two screws holding the load-cell to the bottom of the puck are well torqued down.
+Failure to do this may result in a bottle that does not 'stand up' straight and/or a sensor puck that gives inaccurate measurements

-Carefully fold the silicone overmolding from the bottom puck over the lip on the midframe and then re-attach the PCB.
+- [ ] Carefully fold the silicone overmolding from the bottom puck over the lip on the midframe and then re-attach the PCB.
 Trim off any excess wire and then solder one wire to each of the two contact pads next to the push button as shown:
 ![dc wires routed and soldered](./photos/assembly/assy15_wires-and-soldered.jpg)
     > **Note**
     > It does not matter which wire goes to which contact pad as the PCB has the necessary diodes to sort this out.